GaryHilares/Simply-Organize/README.md

 # SimplyOrganize
 #### Video Demo created for CS50x: https://youtu.be/b26DFdzpijE
 ## Description
 SimplyOrganize is a simple yet powerful calendar application with just the exact features to organize yourself.
-It runs on NodeJS with Next.js as frontend, Next.js API Routes as backend, and MongoDB Atlas as the database.
+It runs on NodeJS with Next.js as frontend, Next.js API Routes as backend, and SQLite as the database.

 ### Motivation
 I like to use a virtual calendar for organizing myself.
 However, many times, they are paid or based on events, which makes it annonying for me to manage other types of tasks.